107208579/tracking/README.md

 <br />

 ### Around the home
-Around my house I also use another setup that includes Zigbee switches that allow me to log events via a simple physical button press.
-Zigbee switches are cheap physical buttons that run on a coin cell battery and when pressed send a wireless signal to a server, which creates a calendar event.
+Around my house I also use another setup that includes wireless Zigbee switches that allow me to log events via a simple button press.
+Zigbee switches are cheap buttons that run on a coin cell battery and when pressed send a signal to a server, which creates a calendar event.

 The setup is a bit more complicated but anybody with Linux and command